Prohelion/prohelion.github.io/index.md

 features:
     rows: # Add feature rows below, there are examples with all available options
         - title: Commercially Supported Products
-          description: Documentation for our Prohelion tools for Professional Battery Management and CAN Bus power users.
+          description: Documentation on our Prohelion tools for Professional Battery Management and CAN Bus power users.
           grid: # Add feature grid items below, there are examples with all available options
               - title: Battery Management System (BMU)
-                description: Prohelion's world class battery management system, used for racing, automotive and fixed location solutions
+                description: Prohelions world class battery management system, used for racing, automotive and fixed location solutions
                 icon: battery-charging
                 url: Battery_Management_System_PDF/Overview.html
               - title: Profinity